 Download a zipped archive of this booklet.
 Printing instructions are included.
 (1.2 megabyte PDF)

-The Web is an amazing resource.
+OCTOBER 2008 UPDATE: The Web is an amazing resource.
 A serendipitous eBay encounter with Mr. Richard Tyler resulted in his introducing me to Mr. William Hennessey, one of the original Syncron Corporation employees.
 Of course I jumped at the opportunity to ask Mr. Hennessey about his association with the company, beginning with a question about a rumor that a recording studio now occupies the building where Syncron was located.
 What follows are Mr. Hennessey’s recollections, which I greatly appreciate his sharing.
 Thanks also to Mr. Tyler for introducing us. —S. O. Coutant

 First: there IS a recording studio presently on the site of the original Syncron facility.
 It may even contain a large anechoic chamber that was constructed there for testing microphones… although of that I have no current knowledge.
 The studio is known as Trod Nossel Productions and is owned by the family of the late Dr. Thomas Cavalier, a dentist who was a Syncron stockholder.
-Syncron was involved in numerous projects, and the studio was an offshoot that survived its demise, following foreclosure by a nearby lending institution (which is also now extinct!).
+Syncron was involved in numerous projects, and the studio was an oﬀshoot that survived its demise, following foreclosure by a nearby lending institution which is also extinct.

 In addition to the recording studio, Syncron was in the business of buying and leasing motion picture equipment, in hopes of supplying services to Hollywood type ﬁlm productions when shooting on-location scenes in the Northeast.
 In short, Syncron got involved in too many ancillary activities instead of concentrating exclusively on its primary mission: making microphones.
 (There were only two models—the AU-7a and the S-10.
 Each was constantly undergoing steady improvements before being marketed, and the resultant lengthy lead times consumed most of the start-up capital.
 The helter-skelter nature of Syncron’s various ventures contributed to its eventual collapse, during which period the recording studio was spun oﬀ to the Cavalier family.)